stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-3-spr22.rst

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe src="https://www.youtube.com/embed/to-O401I6PE" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

+**Debugging tips**
+#.
+Use numpy operators for your matrix operations
+#.
+Check the shape of your vectors and matrices matches what you expect.
+This is where most students run into trouble.
+Remember the rules of matrix multiplication.

 |